 Mys Tyler, the social-shopping app supporting women of all shapes and sizes

-The feel-good app had been live for about a year when I came onboard.
-It had found an instant connection with women who were tired of cookie-cutter influencers but it needed to lock in the next round of funding to stay afloat.
+The feel-good app had been live for about a year and needed to lock in the next round of funding to stay afloat.

 Scope